Up to 60% off sofas & mattresses — limited‑time deals.

 Alternatives to consider

-• Room & Board Metro: more upright posture support and wide size/depth choices
+• Room & Board Metro: a more balanced everyday sit with more size and depth choices

 Bracci Brera Sofa